deebeebolger/deebeebolger.github.io/content/FlowChart-Pages/Exclude-Externals/index.md

 ---
-title: 3 Exclude external channels
+title: Exclude external channels
 summary: This page details the external channels excluded from data processing.
 date: 2024-10-14

+show_date: true
+show_time: true

 ---
 In the RELAX_cfg file, this parameter is called ***ElectrodesToDelete***.
 This information should be based on electrodes noted in the *cahier de manip* (lab notebook).
 By default, it is blank.
 In the CLV implementation, the following electrodes are marked for exclusion: